-Is Peyote Legal?
+- Is Peyote legal?

 The recreational use of peyote is illegal in all states and territories of the U.S., according to federal law.
-This means that people caught with peyote can face criminal charges and sanctions, such as probation, fines and jail time.
+This means that people caught with it can face criminal charges and sanctions, such as probation, fines and jail time.

 The Drug Enforcement Administration classifies peyote as a Schedule I Controlled Substance for the general population, meaning that it has no legitimate medical purposes and comes with a high risk of abuse.

-Can Native Americans Use Peyote Legally?
+- Can Native Americans use Peyote legally?

 While federal law prohibits the recreational use of peyote, Native Americans who use it as a part of religious ceremonies are protected from prosecution.
 The U.S. Supreme Court has recognized that peyote has a rich history in the Native American culture and a central role in traditional religious ceremonies.
 Therefore, 42 U.S. Code § 1996a states that people may legally use peyote in traditional Native American religious ceremonies and that states cannot prohibit this practice.

-Where is Peyote Found?
+- Where is Peyote found?

 Peyote is native to southwestern areas of Texas and northern Mexico and has been used for thousands of years by Native Americans.
 You’re likely to find peyote in the Chihuahuan Desert on the U.S. side and in Mexican states, including Coahuila, Nuevo Leon and a few others.